johs9000/nuke/Gizmos/jm_improvedFrameRange/README.md

 # jm_improvedFrameRange

-A tool good for plucking shots out of conformed sources, and for handling handles.
+A tool for plucking shots out of conformed sources, and for handling handles.

 <p align="center">